The Art of Recycling

 Business Owners and Recycling

 The advantage to the environment is huge.
+The benefits of recycling include more jobs, less greenhouse gas emissions, and more energy security (to name a few).
 A product creates environmental impacts throughout its lifecycle, from raw material extraction and manufacture to its use and disposal.

 Benefits to the environment include: